mendix/docs/howto6/deploy-a-mendix-app-to-ibm-bluemix.md

     ![](attachments/19202595/bmselectcreateservice.PNG)

-2. Mendix has support for DB2, DashDB, Compose For PostgreSQL, ClearDB MySQL and ElephantSQL on Bluemix

- Lets Select  **ElephantSQL** for this setup:
+2. Mendix has support for DB2, DashDB, Compose For PostgreSQL, ClearDB MySQL, and ElephantSQL on Bluemix.
+Select  **ElephantSQL** for this setup:

     ![](attachments/19202595/selectdataabase.PNG)